My Website is Slow

 If you have multiple security plugins (or any other plugins with same purpose) feel free to get rid to one of them.

-Note: If you have any plugins that are doing regular or constant scanning of your site.
-For example, if you have enabled the Live Traffic option in WordFence enables, this will make your site slower.
+Note: Do you have any plugins that execute regular, or constant scans of your site?
+For example, the Live Traffic option in Wordfence can make your site slower.
 Also, the DELUCKS SEO plugin’s stats module does intensive tracking and can blow up the database which in turn can result in very slow WP Admin and site performance, including higher TTFB values.

 if you have a lot of large images that are bigger than they need to be (especially those over 300-400kb), they will make your pages slower than necessary.Make sure to: